paritytech/substrate/frame/benchmarking/README.md

 * [A CLI extension](../../utils/benchmarking-cli/) to make it easy to execute benchmarks on your node.

-The end to end benchmarking pipeline is disabled by default when compiling a node.
+The end-to-end benchmarking pipeline is disabled by default when compiling a node.
 If you want to run benchmarks, you need to enable it by compiling with a Rust feature flag `runtime-benchmarks`.
 More details about this below.